sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2023-07-11-ProjectingAPointOnASurface.md

 Let's assume the norm to be euclidean.
 The given point whose projection is to be found be $$p$$.

-<h2>First Approach: Finding the closest point</h2>
+<h2>Finding the closest point</h2>

 Given we want to minimize the distance, it is equivalent to finding roots of the derivative of the distance function with the condition that determinant of Hessian is greater than 0.

-We wish to minimize:
+We wish to minimize the distance function:

 $$
 D(u) = \sum_{i=1}^{d+1}{(f_i(u) - p_{i})^2} \tag{2}